eclipse-color-theme/eclipse-color-theme/ESOF-docs/report2.md

 4. Open plugin.xml and add the new mapping file to the extension point com.github.eclipsecolortheme.theme;
 5. Create a pull request.

-And the idela setup to build up new themes would be to perform the following steps:
+And the ideal setup to build new themes would be to perform the following steps:

 1. Go to eclipsecolorthemes.org and create the new theme;
 2. Download it in *.xml format and import it from the Color Theme preference page;
 3. Check if the new theme would be popular and if it is new;
 4. Create a pull request.

-The release of the new feature is done every few months in a stable version where the new feature is completely ready, validated and tested.
+There is a new stable version launched every few months, in which the new features created since the previous version are implemented, completely ready, having been validated and tested.